FREQUENTLY ASKED QUESTIONS

 Do I have to finish the Bautex Wall?
 Can it be left exposed?
 Can it be painted?

 The Bautex wall always needs to be finished to the exterior.
 Typically the Bautex wall is finished with either plaster or drywall to the interior.
-There are industrial, warehouse, storage area, and plenum space applications where a finish is applied on the interior up to 8-12’ and the upper no traffic/non-contact area is painted.
+There are industrial, warehouse, storage area, and plenum space applications where a finish is being applied on the interior up to 8-12’ and the upper no traffic/non-contact area is painted.

 What is the typical HVAC sizing for a Bautex building?

 Bautex suggests a licensed mechanical engineer designs the HVAC system for a Bautex building.
 The designer will run Manual J calculations to determine the appropriate sized units for the project.
 What we have seen as a rule of thumb is mechanical systems being sized at a ton per 800-1000 SF of space.
-This is dependent on many other inputs including window efficiency, rood insulation, building orientation, etc... and is why a mechanical engineer needed to determine the correct size.
+This is dependent on many other inputs including window efficiency, rood insulation, building orientation, etc... and is why a mechanical engineer needs to determine the correct size.

 What are the requirements for control and expansion joints in a Bautex wall?

 Bautex is not a masonry wall.
 The concrete wall created by the block does not require control or expansion joints.
 The only time they are used are when the building has an expansion joint or when sections of walls are poured separately.
-There is no need for either type of joint because the wall is monolithic, there are no mortar joints, and the structural members are completely encased in insulation which reduces the expansion and contraction due to temperature of concrete not fluctuating.
+There is not need for either type of joint because the wall is monolithic, there are no mortar joints, and the structural members are completely encased in insulation which reduces the expansion and contraction due to temperature of concrete not fluctuating.